masamune2002/astronomy-demo/README.md

 astronomy-demo
 ==============
-An astronomy-based demo of a couple of different web application technologies including Node JS and Angular.
+An astronomy-based demo of a couple of different web application technologies including Node.js and AngularJS.
-Will update this README as we get a more solid plan for what we're doing.
+This demo will present the user with list of stars which can be filtered, sorted, and selected to view more info.

 Dependencies
 ============